First-Time Attendees at the 2022 NCFR Conference

 Here's what to expect:

-- The Theory Construction and Research Methodology Workshop on Tuesday, Nov.
-10
+- Several preconference workshops on Tuesday, such as the Theory Construction and Research Methodology Workshop

-- Three days (Wed. - Fri.) packed with research and practice presentations by your colleagues — paper presentations, symposia, roundtables, and workshops
+- Four days packed with research and practice presentations by your colleagues — paper presentations, symposia, lightning papers, and workshops

-- Three plenary addresses (the major presenters at the conference)
+- Four plenary addresses (the major presenters at the conference)

 - Special sessions featuring invited presenters